Maintenance Therapy for Ovarian Cancer

 Maintenance therapy may not be right for everyone.
 Talk to your doctor about what treatment options are best for you and the possible side effects, risks, and benefits of these drugs.

-Maintenance therapy drugs can harm an unborn baby.
-If you or your partner can become pregnant, use birth control during treatment and for some time after the last dose of your treatment.
+Maintenance therapy drugs for ovarian cancer can harm an unborn baby.
+In general, if you can become pregnant, use birth control during treatment and for some time after the last dose of your treatment.
 Do not breastfeed during treatment with maintenance therapy drugs and for some time after the last dose.
-Talk to your doctor about your options for birth control and breastfeeding while taking maintenance therapy drugs.7-14
+Talk to your doctor about your options for birth control and breastfeeding as they relate to the specific medication you are prescribed.7-14

 Before beginning treatment for advanced ovarian cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.